Ordisoftware/Hebrew-Calendar/README.md

 #### 2020.08.21 - Version 4.1

 - Add choosing a delay to allow auto enabling when suspending reminder.
-- Add left, right and up keys support to the navigaation form.
+- Add left, right and up keys support to the navigation form.
 - Add option to define moon day text format for calendar month view.
 - Add Windows date and time link.
 - Add web links menu duplicated in the tray icon.